Becoming a provider

 Please check Bid Opportunities regularly for new postings.
 You'll find all the information you need on how, and when, to submit a bid.
 You can also sign up for automatic notification when contracts come up for bidding.

 There's no formal process to become one of our sign language service providers.
 You just need to follow the Sign Language Services Fee Schedule and be in good standing with the Association of Visual Language Interpreters of Canada.

 Your first step in working with us is to get a payee number, which you'll use in all communications with us.
-To get your payee number, please call our Purchasing team.
+To get your payee number, please contact our Procurement Services team.